 Asbestos in Artex Coverings: What You Need to Know

-Whether you’re undertaking an extensive renovation project in a commercial property or carrying out some home DIY, you need to be aware that textured decorative finished ceilings or walls could contain asbestos.
-If you are aware of this risk, are you aware of the steps you need to taken to ensure that any work to the Artex ceilings is completed safely?
+Whether you’re undertaking an extensive renovation project on a commercial property or carrying out some home DIY, you need to be aware that textured decorative finished ceilings or walls could contain asbestos.
+If you are aware of the asbestos in Artex risk, are you aware of the steps you need to take in order to ensure that any work to the Artex ceilings is completed safely?

 What is Artex?